Mount Everest: Context and maps

+Many of the highest mountains in the world are near Mount Everest, for example Lhotse, 8516 m; Nuptse, 7855 m, Changtse, 7580 m and Khumbutse, 6636 m.
+On the southwest side, a major feature in the lower areas is the Khumbu icefall and glacier, an obstacle to climbers on those routes but also to the base camps.

 Geology

 Geologists have subdivided the rocks comprising Mount Everest into three units called formations.
 Each formation is separated from the other by low-angle faults, called detachments, along which they have been thrust southward over each other.
 From the summit of Mount Everest to its base these rock units are the Qomolangma Formation, the North Col Formation, and the Rongbuk Formation.

 The Qomolangma Formation, also known as the Jolmo Lungama Formation, runs from the summit to the top of the Yellow Band, about 8600 m above sea level.
 It consists of greyish to dark grey or white, parallel laminated and bedded, Ordovician limestone interlayered with subordinate beds of recrystallised dolomite with argillaceous laminae and siltstone.
 Gansser first reported finding microscopic fragments of crinoids in this limestone.
 Later petrographic analysis of samples of the limestone from near the summit revealed them to be composed of carbonate pellets and finely fragmented remains of trilobites, crinoids, and ostracods.
 Other samples were so badly sheared and recrystallised that their original constituents could not be determined.
 A thick, white-weathering thrombolite bed that is 60 m thick comprises the foot of the "Third Step", and base of the summit pyramid of Everest.
 This bed, which crops out starting about 70 m below the summit of Mount Everest, consists of sediments trapped, bound, and cemented by the biofilms of micro-organisms, especially cyanobacteria, in shallow marine waters.
 The Qomolangma Formation is broken up by several high-angle faults that terminate at the low angle normal fault, the Qomolangma Detachment.
 This detachment separates it from the underlying Yellow Band.
 The lower five metres of the Qomolangma Formation overlying this detachment are very highly deformed.